ForteMare/TriglavLibraryDatabase/README.md

 # Running The Program

 - The program has two main() classes.
-- Class _MainMethodGUI_ interacts with program with JavaFX GUI.
+- Class _MainGUI_ interacts with program with JavaFX GUI.
-- Class _MainMethod_ interacts with program without GUI.
+- Class _Main_ interacts with program without GUI.
 This class is mandatory for the assignment.

 - Package _gui_ holds all the classes related to running and supporting _MainMethodGUI_.
 - _MainMethodGUI_ runs the program and displays the main window.